haythem-ouederni/reactnative-typescript-boilerplates/README.md

 # Change the entry file

-The following step are inspired from the **Refactor Android to TypeScript** paragraph in [this link](https://medium.com/@rintoj/react-native-with-typescript-40355a90a5d7)
+The following steps are inspired from the **Refactor Android to TypeScript** paragraph in [this link](https://medium.com/@rintoj/react-native-with-typescript-40355a90a5d7)

 1) **For Android**